TheScriptGuy/PrismaAccess-EgressIPs/README.md

 # PrismaAccess-EgressIPs
-Provide the egress IPs for the Prisma Access service in a formatted context.
+Provide the egress/loopback IPs for the Prisma Access service in a formatted context.

 # Dependencies
 Make sure that you have python's `requests` module installed